mikessh/oncofuse/README.txt

 - Version 1.0.4 has extended the output format and supports tophat-fusion-post and RNASTAR input.

 - As from version 1.0.3, installation of Groovy is not necessary.
 Input file types and the content of output file have also been improved.

+>OPTIONS

+-p option specifies the number of threads Oncofuse will use

+-a option specifies genome assembly version.
+Allowed values: hg18, hg19 and hg38.
+Default value: hg19

 >INPUT